 All I know is that culture is a like a tree re-potted and clothes dried in the sun always smell good.

-I recently had the pleasure of working with this hyper-competent creative crew on the visuals of Le Fog, a soon-to-be-released track from Toronto rapper Progress.
+I recently had the pleasure of working with this competent-AF creative crew on the visuals of Le Fog, a soon-to-be-released track from Toronto rapper Progress.
 We listened to this song so many times I woke up last night screaming "FLEX!!!!"
 It's dance, it's vogue, it's not what you'd expect from Progress.
 But do expect for it to murder your replay button when it drops.
-The talent and professionalism in Toronto never ceases to amaze me.
+The talent and professionalism in Toronto never ceases to amaze me!
 Looking forward to living the magic all over again.
 Release date TBA, stay tuned.

 Thanks for dropping by.
 More content to come, stay tuned.